 The Law Library has 20 discussion rooms.
-These rooms are only available for use by Melbourne Law School students and students currently enrolled in breadth subjects offered by the Law School.
+Rooms on level 4 are only available to Melbourne Law School students.
 The number of discussion rooms and location information is as follows:

 - 8 discussion rooms are located on the fifth floor